Search Articles

 Here is a list of key lifestyle changes that can get your clients’ bowels moving:

-• Take magnesium.
+• Optimize magnesium status.
 This is really important for your clients!
 Most Americans are deficient in magnesium.
-And my experience is that this is actually more important and more powerful than the typical solutions we might recommend for constipation (e.g. water and fiber – which are indeed included below).
+And my experience is that this is actually more important and more powerful than the typical solutions we might recommend for constipation (e.g. water and fiber, which are indeed included below).

 Your typical client probably eats few foods high in magnesium (e.g. halibut, almonds, spinach, cashews, seaweed).
 Even if they do, the magnesium content in many plant foods has plummeted rapidly since the mid-1900s due to over-farming of the same soil.
 If your clients are constipated and the fiber/water/fat/probiotics combination isn’t working, have them try 400-800 mg magnesium citrate each evening after dinner.
 Unlike medications which force your body to shove out a stool artificially, magnesium works for bowel movements because it’s what your body naturally uses to move them along in the first place (in a natural wave-like muscle movement all along the GI tract called peristalsis).
 Many times chronic constipation is just chronic magnesium deficiency.
 Magnesium is a particularly good idea if your client has other symptoms of being “bound up” or “tight” (e.g. high blood pressure, acid reflux, muscle spasms/soreness, frequent headaches, impatience).

-For your clients who are adverse to taking supplement pills, I recommend magnesium powder that fully dissolves in hot water (my favorite brand is called Natural Calm).
-This allows them to enjoy a relaxing warm drink before bed that will work its peristalsis magic overnight.
-Note: I have never encountered a case of constipation that I cannot resolve for a client with sufficient magnesium.
-But warn them ahead of time that taking too much might just give a short-term case of loose stools or diarrhea; you’ll just need to cut back on the dose.
+For your clients who are adverse to taking supplement pills, I recommend magnesium powder that fully dissolves in hot water (e.g. Pure Encapsulations’ Magneisum Easy Sticks).
+This allows them to enjoy a relaxing warm drink before bed that will work its peristaltic impact overnight.
+Note: Be sure caution clients ahead of time that taking too much might just give a short-term case of loose stools or diarrhea; they will just need to cut back on the dose.

 • Take a daily probiotic supplement.
-Our guts are teaming with microbes – what I call good bugs and bad bugs.
-Sometimes your client’s gut gets sluggish due to poor digestion (medically called decreased motility) or inflammation in our intestines.
-Beneficial bacteria help to calm inflammation and move things along.
+Our guts are teaming with microbes.
+Sometimes your client’s gut gets sluggish due to poor digestion (decreased motility), a hypothyroid state, or inflammation in our intestines.
+Beneficial bacteria help to calm inflammation, establishing better immune regulation, and move things along.
 A good multi-strain probiotic is normalizing for the body.
 However, when your clients are already constipated, make sure the probiotic has a significant percentage (at least 1/3 – ideally ½ or more) of Bifidobacterium units (usually called CFUs on the label).
 If the variety they choose is mostly Lactobacillus, this will likely make constipation even worse.
 Lactobacillus is one of the dominant bacterial species in the small intestines (which is helpful for many other concerns), but our large intestines (where stool formation happens) are overwhelmingly colonized by Bifidobacteria.

 • Eat plenty of healthy fats.
 This is an overall concept that many of your clients will need to learn – and be repeatedly convinced of – due to intense health media emphasis otherwise.
 Despite common myths otherwise, fat is not bad for you.
 In fact, a diet relatively high in healthy fat has been shown to be cardio-protective and helpful for body fat loss.
 Encourage your clients to enjoy foods such as olive oil, coconut oil, avocados, wild salmon, walnuts, almond, pumpkin seeds, and eggs daily.
 Explain it to your clients this way: the best lubrication for pipes is grease, not water; the same is true for your GI pipes.
 Fat helps to move your stool along.
-If your clients have trouble digesting fats (makes them very gassy or stools that float), there are other GI issues at play.
-Drop me an email, and I’ll give you some more guidance (these issues are extensively addressed in the GI class series).
+If your clients have trouble digesting fats (makes them very gassy or stools that float), there are other GI issues at play (these issues are extensively addressed in the GI class series).

 • Eat plant foods.
 Here’s one you already probably know!
 There is no substitute for real, food-based fiber in our diets, especially fruits, vegetables, nuts, and seeds.
 But realize that this is only one of several potential issues at play.
 Increase fiber in a constipated client gently, or you will likely make the issue worse.
 I recommend getting them “moving” with magnesium and healthy fats first.
 Then, you can work on slowly increasing fiber for better long-term GI flora health and motility.
 Note there are two kinds of fiber in our food:

 a.
 Soluble fiber helps to form a stool (adds bulking).
-So it’s key for fully-formed BMs and helpful for intermittent loose stools or diarrhea (think of rice, oatmeal, apples in particular) but not useful for constipation.
-Psyllium husks are a great natural soluble fiber supplements Mix them up in a smoothie, stir into yogurt, or blend with a protein shake.
+So it’s key for fully-formed BMs and helpful for intermittent loose stools or diarrhea (think of rice, okra, chia seed, oatmeal, peeled apples in particular).
+It may also be helpful for constipation if dysmotility is due to a hard, dry stool.
+Psyllium husks are a great natural combination of insoluble and soluble.
+Mix them up in a smoothie, stir into yogurt, or blend with a protein shake.
 I also recommend you work with your clients to give up any “PseudoFiber” powders they might use as most of them contain artificial colors, flavors, and sweeteners (e.g. Metamucil).
 Be sure to read labels carefully.

 b.
 Insoluble fiber helps to move a stool along for easy exit (think of all vegetables, especially leafy greens).
 This kind of fiber is particularly helpful for constipation.
 Flaxseed (especially whole) is an excellent insoluble fiber source as well.